-(16)Any decision of the Board of Health regarding Health Officer actions not related to permitted solid waste facilities shall be final and may only be appealed by an action filed in Superior Court.
-Any action to review the Board's decision must be filed within 30 days of the date of the decision.
+- (d) Appeals.
+Any decision of the Hearing Officer shall be final and may be reviewable by an appeal filed with the Board of Health.
+Any action to review the Hearing Officer's decision must be filed within thirty (30) days of the date of the decision. - (2) Appeal of Decision of the Hearing Officer Regarding Solid Waste Permits.